isapir/Migrate2Postgres/README.md

   `<options>`
 --
-The JVM (Java) options, like `classpath` and memory settings if needed
+The JVM (Java) options, like `classpath` and memory settings if needed.

+You can also pass some configuraion values in the options, which you might not want to keep in the config file, e.g. passwords etc.

   `<command>`
 --